-The jocks hoisted the chimp up by his armpits, and his head drooped forward.
-A dazed moan issued from his lips.
+The jocks hoisted Reptar by his armpits.
+His head drooped forward, and a dazed moan issued from his lips.

 “Ooooook….ook ook awk…”

-Blake doubled over, braying out laughter.
+Blake doubled at the waist, braying with laughter.
 “We’re the animals!
-Maybe you haven’t noticed, Pete, but we’re holding a fucking chimpanzee.”
+Maybe you haven’t noticed, but we’re holding onto a fucking chimp.”
 He shook his head in seeming befuddlement.
 “Your perception is seriously off.”
 He reached out and ruffled Reptar’s hair.
 “This?
 This is an animal.”
 He pointed at his chest.
 “Us?
 We’re humans.”

 “Please,” Peter whispered.
 “Just—”

 Blake chuckled.
-“You don’t get it, do you?
-Guess I shouldn’t be surprised; it took a goddamn atom bomb to teach your slanty-eyed ancestors.”
+“You don’t get it, do you, Petey?
+I guess I shouldn’t be surprised—it took a goddamn nuke to teach your slanty-eyed ancestors.”
 He nodded at Cole Johnson.
 “Get me a knife.”

-Cole ran to the nearest refreshment table and grabbed hold of a thick, single-edged cake knife.
-He jogged back to Blake and offered it up.
+Cole ran to the refreshment table and grabbed a single-edged cake knife.
+He jogged back over and handed it off.

 “Thanks bruh.”
 Blake ran the blade across his pants, wiping it clean of buttercream frosting.
-He held it at eye level, turning it back and forth and studying its edge.
-“I’ll do you a favor.”
-He met Peter’s eyes.
+Then he held it up at eye level, turning it slowly and studying its edge.
+“Imma do you a favor.”
+He met Peter’s gaze.
 “From now on, you can hang with us.
-That way, you can have real friends—human friends.”
+That way, you’ll have real friends—human friends.”
 A wicked grin.
-“But there’s a catch.
-A big one.”
-He pointed at Reptar with the knife.
+“But there’s a big-ass catch.”
+He leveled the knife at Reptar’s face.
 “Chimp’s gotta go.”

 “NO!”
 Peter strained against his captors, but they held him fast.

 “Yep,” Blake affirmed.
 “Fido’s done-skies.”
-He grabbed Reptar’s hair and pulled his head back, resting the edge of the blade on the line of the chimp’s throat.
-“You lose your only friend, but you gain some new ones.
+He palmed the chimp’s brow and pulled his head back, resting the blade against his throat.
+“Check it out: you lose your only friend, but you gain some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”